doctrine/orm/docs/en/reference/association-mapping.rst

 --------------------------

 A one-to-many association has to be bidirectional, unless you are using a join table.
-This is because the many side in a one-to-many association holds the foreign key, making it the owning side.
-Doctrine needs the many side defined in order to understand the association.
+This is because the "many" side in a one-to-many association holds the foreign key, making it the owning side.
+Doctrine needs the "many" side defined in order to understand the association.

 This bidirectional mapping requires the ``mappedBy`` attribute on the